ABOUT US P.J.DUFFIN'S

 When it comes to meat tenderness, perhaps animal stress is the one area of concern that is rarely explained.
 An otherwise perfectly good tender steak can be ruined if the animal is experiencing stress.
 Stress can be caused by such things as improper diet, climate or environment, disease, and/or social factors.

 But the area of stress we should be most concerned about is pre-slaughter stress.
 Usually bison have to travel to a slaughter facility to be processed.
 Ideally this facility should be no further than 3 hours from the farm.
-Much longer travel duration is best avoided, otherwise the animal will have to be de-stressed and settled over several days, if not weeks, before it can be slaughtered.
+Much longer travel duration is best avoided, otherwise the bison will have to be de-stressed and settled over several days before being slaughtered.

 Quality Meat Requires Butchering Expertise